GaiShukrun/DonationWagon/README.md

 ## Core Features

-### 🎁 Donation Management
+###  Donation Management
-- **AI-Powered Item Recognition**: Leverages advanced AI for rapid and accurate identification of item details, making the donation process smoother and faster by automatically detecting clothing types, colors, sizes, and genders from uploaded images
+- **🤖AI-Powered Item Recognition**: Leverages advanced AI for rapid and accurate identification of item details, making the donation process smoother and faster by automatically detecting clothing types, colors, sizes, and genders from uploaded images
 - **Multi-Item Donations**: Support for adding multiple clothing or toy items in a single donation
 - **Rich Media Support**: Upload and manage multiple images per donation item
 - **Smooth UX**: Animated scrolling and intuitive form navigation